gbmhunter/blog/content/electronics/components/resistors/_index.md

 ## Current-Sense Resistors

 Current-sense resistors are a label given to low-valued, high precision (1% or better), and high power resistors that are good for using in current-sense circuits.
-Sometimes there is nothing special about these resistors (it's purely a marketing term), othertimes they may have two additional terminals for _Kelvin sensing_.
+Sometimes there is nothing special about these resistors (it's purely a marketing term), other times they may have two additional terminals for _Kelvin sensing_.
 A four terminal resistor is also called an _ammeter shunt_.
 Two of the terminals are used to pass the high current, the other two are used to measure to voltage drop across the resistor.
 This gets rid of measurement errors due to voltage drop in the wires going to the resistor (when the sense line and high-current path are the same thing).

 {{% figure ref="fig-current-sensing-resistor-large-four-lead" src="_assets/current-sensing-resistor-large-four-lead.jpg" width="500" caption="A large four-lead current sensing resistor." %}}